rushali-shetty/Credit-Card-Fraud-Detection/README.md

 data.insert(0, 'scaled_amount', scaled_amount)
 data.insert(1, 'scaled_time', scaled_time)
 ```
-**Normalization** is a process by which we scale values to be between specified limits, usually -1 to 1 or 0 to 1.
-This process is important because our machine learning models are heavily affected by differences in number size.
+Normalization process is important because our machine learning models are heavily affected by differences in number size.
 The major difference will cause massive inaccuracies in our model.
 Normalization helps us to eliminate these sources of error rather than having it propagate throughout our analysis.<br>
 ```ruby
 data = data.sample(frac=1)